 Real-Time Indicator Feeds

-The real-time cyber threat intelligence indicator feeds from CIS are easy to implement and available for free to U.S. State, Local, Tribal, and Territorial entities (SLTTs).
-Thanks to industry-standard formatting, the feeds are easy to ingest into most modern security and analysis tools.
-The service helps automate defensive actions, correlate events, conduct analysis, and make better, faster, more impactful decisions.
+The real-time cyber threat intelligence (CTI) Indicator Sharing Program from the Center for Internet Security (CIS) provides easy-to-implement indicator feeds available at no cost to U.S. State, Local, Tribal, and Territorial (SLTT) entities and election offices.
+Thanks to industry-standard formatting, the feeds are easy to ingest into most modern security and analysis tools and are integrated into other CIS service offerings.
+A key component of our vision for CTI, this program helps automate defensive actions, correlate events, conduct analysis, and make better, faster, more proactive defensive decisions.

-The best intelligence doesn’t just identify potential threats, it helps predict them.
-The Cyber Threat Intelligence (CTI) team combines specialized expertise in intelligence gathering and technical analysis with one of the largest data streams in the country to provide high value, actionable intelligence for our members.
-We help our members shift to predicting the next threat before it happens, instead of waiting to identify when they’ve already become a victim.
+The best threat intelligence doesn’t just identify potential threats.
+It helps predict and mitigate them.
+The CTI team combines specialized expertise in intelligence tradecraft and technical analysis with one of the largest data streams in the country to provide high value, actionable intelligence for our members.
+We help our members shift to predicting the next threat before it happens instead of waiting to identify when they’ve already become a victim.

 Applications of the Feeds

 Automated defensive actions, such as blocking associated traffic using firewalls and other perimeter devices, is one use of the feeds.
-Other members may wish to correlate activity in analytic environments or conduct their own analysis for incident response.
+Other members may wish to correlate activity in analytic environments or conduct their own analysis for incident response or threat hunting purposes.

-In most cases, organizations don’t need any additional equipment to use this capability.
+In most cases, organizations don’t need any additional equipment to enroll in the Indicator Sharing Program.
 Examples of cybersecurity tools that can ingest our feeds include:

 - Intrusion Detection or Prevention Systems (IDS/IPS)